10 FAQs About Golf Balls

 7. Do Golf Balls Go Bad?

 Many golfers worry that balls they’ve had a while may not be as aerodynamic or practical as they would have been years ago, but they shouldn’t.
-Modern balls have solid cores surrounding many multiple layers, meaning brand new options are good indefinitely.
+Modern balls have solid cores surrounding many multiple layers, meaning brand new golf balls are good indefinitely.
 However, as you use your balls, they’ll eventually develop imperfections and scuffing across the surface that could affect the way they roll, fly, or settle while in play.

 8. What Do the Numbers on Golf Balls Mean?